jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 ### Solution class

 I have created a new class and named it **Solution**.
 I have made it public.
-I have created the **MergeAlternately** function to replicate the example from the LeetCode problem.
+I have created the **MergeAlternately** function and mirrored the example provided in the LeetCode problem.
 I have made it static.

 ```cs
 public class Solution